Particularly low national employment rates may signal a long-lasting depression and underdevelopment.

 by recession.
 Through the Keynesian multiplier, recession worsen.

-thus GDP can growth without new employees and machines ("jobless
+capacity and personnel, thus GDP can growth without new employees and

-so that GDP growth is led by a small
+un-equal income distribution, so that GDP growth is led by a

-urgently need new personnel, possibly in connection with new investments.
+and firms urgently need new personnel, possibly in connection with new